matfish2/vue-tables/readme.md

 Fires off after a row was clicked. sends through the row

+`vue-tables.filtered` (client-side)

+Fires off after a filter was applied to the dataset.
+Send through the filtered subset.

 ### Programmatic reload

 At times you might want to refresh the data as a reaction to data alteration on the server-side.